 L. Snowmobiles Operation-Parks

 Hours of operation are sunrise to sunset in Burlingame, Colt, Lincoln Woods and Snake Den.
 (See Snowmobiles R.I.
-Gen. Laws § 31-3.2).
+Gen. Laws Chapter 31-3.2).

-M. The vehicle patterns as established by the filing on May 5, 1972 Regulations of the Department of Natural Resources for Colt State Park, which became effective on June 1, 1972, and which were submitted and recodifed in 2017, shall remain in force and are incorporated herein by reference.
+M. The vehicle patterns as established by the filing on May 5, 1972 Regulations of the Department of Natural Resources for Colt State Park, which became effective on June 1, 1972, and which were submitted and recodified in 2017 (see Part 5 of this Subchapter), shall remain in force and are incorporated herein by reference.

 N. The Les Pawson Loop in Lincoln Woods, shall have a one-way counter-clockwise traffic pattern with two exceptions.
 When the gates across the road are closed, traffic shall be two-way.
 That section of road, which lies between Twin River Road and the North Parking Lot area, shall be two-way.

 O. Commercial vehicles in excess of two and one-half (2-1/2) tons gross weight are prohibited on the highway running through Veterans Memorial Parkway in East Providence, Dean Parkway in Cranston, and Narragansett Parkway in Warwick, except by official written permission.

 A. No person shall use a picnic table at Goddard Memorial State Park, Burlingame Picnic Area, or Lincoln Woods State Park without first obtaining a permit.

 B. When conflicts arise in permit applications for playing field league use, the following priorities shall apply: